raygun101/MarkupKit/README.md

 The optional `end` PI terminates a case.
 If unspecified, OS-specific processing will continue until the end of the document is reached.

 ## View-Specific Processing Instructions
-In addition to the document-wide `properties` and `include` directives discussed earlier, MarkupKit also provides support for view-specific processing instructions.
+In addition to the document-wide `properties` and `case` directives discussed earlier, MarkupKit also provides support for view-specific processing instructions.
 These allow developers to pass additional information to a view instance that can't be easily expressed as an attribute value or sub-element.

 MarkupKit adds a `processMarkupInstruction:data:` method to the `UIView` class to facilitate PI handling at the view level.
 For example, `LMTableView` overrides this method to support section header and footer declarations and section breaks: